Welcome to the International Internships for Indigenous Youth Program (IIIY)

 please note that Indigenous youth with a CEGEP or technical college diploma are eligible to apply!

 This year's internship runs from August to December 2019.
-Deadline to apply is March 24th 2019.
+Applications for this year have now closed.

 A BIG thank you to Air North, Canadian North Airlines and Klondike Travel who have generously provided free and heavily discounted fees for flights and services from the north for our IIIY interns!